 The Assistant Curator

 I first heard about the new assistant curator when I arrived at the Oloffson and met Leah on the steps outside.
-She was about to chair a community meeting in the rotunda about the organization of the biennale.
+She was about to chair a community meeting in the rotunda about the organisation of the biennale.
 There was some kind of trouble brewing that had to do with who was taking control of things and how decisions were being made.
 Apparently she now had an assistant – a PhD student of African Art History and Visual Culture student from Germany called David Frohnapfel – who had offered his services over the internet.
-I was instantly suspicious, for reasons I will explain, but was glad that Leah had someone to help carry the unwieldy and exhausting burden of organizing the visiting artists and associated events.
+I was instantly suspicious, for reasons I will explain, but was glad that Leah had someone to help carry the unwieldy and exhausting burden of organising the visiting artists and associated events.
 “So if I need to know anything I can ask him, rather troubling than you?”
 “You can try”, she said.

 I met David twice.
 The first time on my first night in the hotel.
 The next time I encountered David it was at the planning meeting for the forthcoming opening night of the biennale and the ensuing congress where we were to discuss the spaces artists were to be allotted, the running order for video screenings and the presentations for the congress.
-By now the word via the tele-djol that David was ‘second in command’ and taking a leading role in all things organizational.
+By now the word via the tele-djol that David was ‘second in command’ and taking a leading role in all things organisational.

 (As it turns out the role of ‘assistant curator’ was intended as a sort of joke between Leah and David.
 Leah does not consider herself to be a curator but as a facilitator for a complex platform of creative projects.
-But she was happy for someone to be taking up some of the organizational slack for her.
+But she was happy for someone to be taking up some of the organisational slack for her.
 And, according to Leah, David had performed the role of assistant curator admirably for the Nouveau Rezistans show earlier in the week at the French Institute.
-The joke had been further compounded by an initiative by Cat Barich to make joke identity t-shirts – with names like Curator, Artist, Participant – for various people involved in an earlier press conference.)
+The joke had been further compounded by an initiative by the artist Cat Barich to make joke identity t-shirts – with names like Curator, Artist, Participant – for various people involved in an earlier press conference.)

-After having spent much of the last year in the UK working with direct action groups, being involved with Occupy LSX and participating in several general assemblies, I was acutely aware of how much time is wasted at meetings that are not chaired and moderated effectively or organized according to clear agendas and shared objectives.
-After such positive experiences of effective collective organization and planning, the waste of vital opportunities for consensus becomes peculiarly maddening.
-What was sorely needed for the biennale in general was a simple organizational process, and a dedicated support team with clearly defined roles and responsibilities.
+After having spent much of the last year in the UK working with direct action groups, being involved with Occupy LSX and participating in several general assemblies, I was acutely aware of how much time is wasted at meetings that are not chaired and moderated effectively or organised according to clear agendas and shared objectives.
+After such positive experiences of effective collective organisation and planning, the waste of vital opportunities for consensus becomes peculiarly maddening.
+What was sorely needed for the biennale in general was a simple organisational process, and a dedicated support team with clearly defined roles and responsibilities.
 Some basic consensus decision-making techniques would have gone a very long way there.
-Seeing the organizers and their assistants arriving at the final planning meeting for the main event without pens and paper, laptops or maps of the lakou did not bode well.
+Seeing the organisers and their assistants arriving at the final planning meeting for the main event without pens and paper, laptops or maps of the lakou did not bode well.

-Another important theme within the contemporary anti-cuts movement in the UK the naturalized culture of voluntary/mandatory labour practices which have a particular role in the arts where unpaid labour in government and privately funded art institutions is often confused with unpaid labour that artists embrace as the necessary ontological risk of the ‘work’.
+Another important theme within the contemporary anti-cuts movement in the UK the naturalised culture of voluntary/mandatory labour practices which have a particular role in the arts where unpaid labour in government and privately funded art institutions is often confused with unpaid labour that artists embrace as the necessary ontological risk of the ‘work’.
 In the former case, interns are often exploited in the interests of their CV’s, which, they assume, will help them find paid work in the future.
 Such practices explicitly exclude from the volunteer art world people who do not have the kind of material and cultural capital that gives them the confidence to operate in art world environments for free.
 It is both an exclusionary and exploitative practice that aligns the ‘exceptional economy of art’ (Abbing) with the economic advantages of running art institutions on unpaid labour, while consolidating the cultural capital of those who already have it.

 So two bêtes noirs came together for me in the figure of the assistant curator: the ambitious but inexperienced administrator and the careerist, CV-orientated ‘volunteer’ curator.
 If only I’d known it was a joke, I might not have become so hot under the collar about it.